Trouble paying your mortgage? | Chelsea Building Society

 - If a shortfall debt is not paid, it could affect whether you are able to get credit in the future.

-Please be aware that if you are thinking about handing your keys back to us, you will still be responsible for paying the mortgage until the property is sold.
-In the event that your house sells for less than you owe, this will mean that your mortgage won't be fully repaid and you will still owe us the amount that is left.
+Even if you decide to hand your keys back to us, you will still be responsible for paying the mortgage until the property is sold.
+If your house sells for less than you owe, your mortgage won't be fully repaid, and you will still owe us the amount that is left.
 Please discuss this option with us before taking such action.

 Other issues & complaints